Paperboy (video game): Reception

-Later Releases
+Later releases

 Versions of Paperboy were released for the Nintendo 64, Xbox 360 and iPhone and iPod Touch.
-Dean Austin of IGN criticized the retro 3D look of the Nintendo 64 version, but praised the gameplay and considered it to be a "great game."
+Dean Austin of IGN criticized the retro 3D look of the Nintendo 64 version, but praised the gameplay and considered it to be a "great game".
 Daniel Erickson of Daily Radar criticized the "bland" and "repetitive" gameplay of the Nintendo 64 version.
-Robert Amsbury of Game-Revolution praised the sound effects in the Nintendo 64 version, but considered the music to be repetitive, while noting that the game "isn't really all that fun."
+Robert Amsbury of GameRevolution praised the sound effects in the Nintendo 64 version, but considered the music to be repetitive, while noting the game "isn't really all that fun."
 Weiss criticized the Nintendo 64 version for its music and sound effects, as well as poor controls, and wrote that the game had "some of the ugliest graphics you'll find in a Nintendo 64 cartridge."
 Ben Stahl of GameSpot noted the outdated sound effects used in the Nintendo 64 version, and stated, "While a decent game on its own, Paper Boy 64 doesn't capture the magic of the original arcade game."
-IGN's Levi Buchanan, reviewing a cell phone version, praised the controls and stated that the game looked and played like the original arcade game.
+IGN's Levi Buchanan, reviewing a cell phone version, praised the controls and stated that it looked and played like the original arcade game.

-According to Metacritic, the Xbox 360 version received "Mixed or average reviews."
+According to Metacritic, the Xbox 360 version received "Mixed or average reviews".
 TeamXbox gave the Xbox 360 version an overall score of 8.2, stating that "Paperboy "delivers" as advertised in the classifieds."
 Greg Sewart of GamesRadar considered the Xbox 360 version to be an "authentic recreation" of the arcade version, but noted that the game, like previous versions, suffers from imprecise controls due to the absence of the arcade game's handlebar controller.
 Jeff Gerstmann of GameSpot reviewed the Xbox 360 release and was disappointed by the lack of new sound effects and music, as well as the lack of graphical updates.
 Gerstmann stated that the game would most likely appeal to people who "have fond memories" of the original arcade game.
 IGN's Erik Brudvig, reviewing the Xbox 360 version, considered the game to be a limited amount of fun.
-Brudvig noted the lack of a handlebar controller and stated that, "Thanks to the isometric view, this version of Paperboy suffers from the same wonky controls that every home version of the game has."
-Kristan Reed of Eurogamer praised the Xbox 360 release for its controls and noted that the game "stands up pretty well" despite its age, although he stated that the game quickly becomes repetitive.
+Brudvig noted the lack of a handlebar controller and stated "Thanks to the isometric view, this version of Paperboy suffers from the same wonky controls that every home version of the game has."
+Kristan Reed of Eurogamer praised the Xbox 360 release for its controls and noted that the game "stands up pretty well" despite its age.
+He also stated that the game quickly becomes repetitive.
 Corey Cohen of Official Xbox Magazine praised the Xbox 360 version for its music and controls, and noted that it was as appealing as the arcade version.